 The beauty is in the simplicity of this recipe.
 The use of easy to get, staple ingredients.
 Ingredients in most homes on a daily basis.

 You deliciously sautee the prawns / shrimp in a heart stopping amount of butter.
 I have often thought of using confit smoked garlic butter instead of crushed garlic and butter.
 It would give this recipe a whole new slant.

-This my friends, is the best garlic butterfly prawn recipe ever.
-Unless of course you don’t like garlic, you don’t like tender succulent prawns or you don’t like lots of buttery garlic juices to mop up with crusty bread.
+I stand by my claim that this is the best garlic butterfly prawn recipe ever.
+Unless of course, you don’t like garlic.
+Or tender succulent prawns.
+Have an aversion to lots of buttery garlic juices to mop up with crusty bread.

-If you don’t like all those things, then this isn’t the best butterfly prawn recipe ever for you.
+If you don’t like all those things, then this isn’t the butterfly shrimp recipe ever for you.

 - 60 ml olive oil